 The contractual agreement you hold with your vendors is also crucial to maintaining your security.
 Your agreement needs to include specific security requirements and outline their responsibility for protecting your data.
 Also, be sure that your contract stipulates that they provide you with regular security reviews.

 One of the issues that many organizations run into is that detecting supply chain attacks is difficult.
-We’ve done some research to find ways to detect attacks and explored potential cyber defense methods.
+Here at Splunk, our security teams have researched ways to detect attacks and explored potential cyber defense methods.

 We found that focusing on JA3 and JA3s hashes using multiple Splunk queries and commands is a simple — yet clever — way to fingerprint TLS negotiations between a server and client.
 While there are no silver bullets to detecting malicious activity, especially supply chain attacks, abnormal JA3/s hashes have a high probability of detecting anomalous activity.